-Second-order analyses of structures with straight SC walls need not be performed if the conditions of ACI 318, Section 10.10.1, are satisfied.
-If the conditions of ACI 318, Section 10.10.1(b), are not satisfied, second-order effects shall be addressed.
+Second-order analyses of structures with straight SC walls need not be performed if the conditions of ACI 318 or ACI 318M, Section 6.2.5, are satisfied.
+If the conditions of ACI 318 or ACI 318M, Section 6.2.5, are not satisfied, second-order effects shall be considered.

-User Note: Second-order analysis is not warranted in most cases as the typical SC walls in safety-related nuclear facilities tend to be stocky and are braced against sway-related P- Δ effects.
-Also, their unbraced heights between adjacent floors generally meet the slenderness criterion of Equation 10-7 of ACI 318 and, therefore, P- δ effects are negligible as well.
-In rare situations in which the requirements of Section 10.10.1(b) are not satisfied, the limitations associated with the first-order analysis method in Specification Appendix 7, Section 7.3, are generally met.
+User Note: Second-order analysis is not warranted in most cases because the typical SC walls in safety-related nuclear facilities tend to be stocky and are braced against sway-related P- $\Delta$ effects.
+Also, their unbraced heights between adjacent floors generally meet the slenderness criteria of ACI 318 or ACI 318M, Equations 6.2.5a, 6.2.5b and 6.2.5c, and therefore, P- $\delta$ effects are negligible as well.
+In rare situations where the requirements of Section 6.2.5(b) are not satisfied, the limitations associated with the first-order analysis method in Specification Appendix 7, Section 7.3, are generally met.
 If the limitations associated with the first-order analysis are not met, second-order effects can be accounted for using Specification Appendix 8, when applicable.